Causality-Respecting Adaptive Refinement for PINNs: Enabling Precise Interface Evolution in Phase Field Modeling: Acknowledgements

 \section{Acknowledgements}

-The authors (WW, TPW, and HHR) would like to acknowledge the support by the Hong Kong General Research Fund (GRF) under Grant Numbers 15213619 and 15210622, and by an industry collaboration project (HKPolyU Project ID: P0039303).
-SG is supported by U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research grant under Award Number DE-SC0024162 and the 2024 Johns Hopkins Discovery Award.
+The authors (WW, TPW, and HHR) would like to acknowledge the support by the Hong Kong General Research Fund (GRF) under Grant Numbers 15213619 and 15210622, by an industry collaboration project (HKPolyU Project ID: P0039303), and by a collaborative research fund from HKPolyU (Project ID: P0058676).
+SG is supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research grant under Award Number DE-SC0024162 and the 2024 Johns Hopkins Discovery Award.
 The authors acknowledge the computational resources provided by the University Research Facility in Big Data Analytics (UBDA) at The Hong Kong Polytechnic University.